FAQ for UK and overseas visitors.

 How do I register to attend the National Honey Show?

 There is no need to “register”.
-Just arrive at Sandown Park Racecourse and either pay £10.00 for each day’s admission at the door, or £15 online to become a member of the National Honey Show, and this will entitle you to free admission all three days of the show.
+Just arrive at Sandown Park Racecourse and either pay £15.00 for each day’s admission at the door, or £25 see Membership Subscription to become a member of the National Honey Show, and this will entitle you to free admission all three days of the show.